jessmeow21/Train-Scheduler/README.md

 * JS Library: Moment.js

 ## App Features
-This app is using Firebase to keep and store data.
+This app is using Firebase to host data.
 The data is retrieved and manipulated with Moment.js.

 ## Before and After
 ![](before.png)